cs4241-20a/a3-persistence/README.md

 Your application is required to implement the following functionalities:

-- a `Server`, created using Express (no alternatives will be accepted for this assignment)
+DONE - a `Server`, created using Express (no alternatives will be accepted for this assignment)
-- a `Results` functionality which shows the entire dataset residing in the server's memory
-- a `Form/Entry` functionality which allows users to add, modify, and delete data items (must be all three!) associated with their user name / account.
+DONE - a `Results` functionality which shows the entire dataset residing in the server's memory DONE - a `Form/Entry` functionality which allows users to add, modify, and delete data items (must be all three!) associated with their user name / account.
 - Use of at least five [Express middleware packages](https://expressjs.com/en/resources/middleware.html).
 Explore!
+  JSON Parser
+  Timeout
+  public static
+  server connection check

-- Persistent data storage in between server sessions using [mongodb](https://www.mongodb.com/cloud/atlas)
+DONE - Persistent data storage in between server sessions using [mongodb](https://www.mongodb.com/cloud/atlas)
 - Use of a [CSS framework or template](https://github.com/troxler/awesome-css-frameworks).
 This should do the bulk of your styling/CSS for you and be appropriate to your application.
 For example, don't use [NES.css](https://nostalgic-css.github.io/NES.css/) (which is awesome!) unless you're creating a game or some type of retro 80s site.

 Your application is required to demonstrate the use of the following concepts:

 HTML:
 - HTML input tags and form fields of various flavors (`<textarea>`, `<input>`, checkboxes, radio buttons etc.)
-- HTML that can display all data *for a particular authenticated user*.
+DONE - HTML that can display all data *for a particular authenticated user*.
 Note that this is different from the last assignnment, which required the display of all data in memory on the server.

 Note that it might make sense to have two simple pages for this assignment, one that handles login / authentication, and one that contains the rest of your application.
 For this assignment, it is acceptable to simply create new user accounts upon login if none exist, however, you must alert your users to this fact.